Expert Commentary and Opinion

 The Mediterranean faces a stark choice: remain exposed to fuel shocks, blackouts, and volatile fossil fuel markets, or triple renewable capacity to meet surging demand.
 As electricity use climbs and climate extremes intensify, energy security is emerging as the central driver of the region’s clean energy transition.

-Resilience Commentary
+Climate Resilience Commentary

-The Perils of ‘Ghost Water’
+The Perils of ‘Ghost Water’: Desalination in the Middle East

 1 December 2025

 Across the Middle East, desalination has become the backbone of urban water supply, transforming scarcity into a managed crisis.
 Yet behind this surge lies a fragile foundation—aging grids, stressed seas, and under-reformed water systems—that threatens to turn today’s gains into tomorrow’s shock.
-Building genuine water resilience will depend on confronting these risks head-on.
+Building genuine water resilience will depend on confronting risks head-on.

 Don’t Call it a Comeback’: Adaptation, COP30, and the Arab World’s Climate Stakes